-A pilot study conducted by researchers at The University of North Carolina Gillings School of Global Public Health reported that the incidence of tick attachments was reduced by 93 percent among workers wearing Insect Shield Repellent Apparel.
-The report was published online March 11 in the journal Vector-Borne and Zoonotic Diseases.
+Well holy Insect Shield folks!
+A pilot study was conducted by researchers at The University of North Carolina Gillings School of Global Public Health.
+They reported that the incidence of tick attachments was reduced by 93 percent among workers wearing Insect Shield Repellent Apparel.
+The report was published online March 11.
+Located in the journal Vector-Borne and Zoonotic Diseases.

-Tick-borne diseases are a significant concern for the millions of people who work or play outdoors in tick- infested areas.
+Tick-borne diseases are a significant concern.
+Especially for the millions of people who work or play outdoors in tick- infested areas.
 If not treated early, these diseases can lead to severe illness or death.
 Over the past two decades, the incidence of Lyme disease and Rocky Mountain spotted fever has increased.
-The UNC study sought to determine the effectiveness of Insect Shield-treated clothing for tick bite prevention among outdoor workers from the North Carolina Division of Water Quality (NCDWQ).
+The UNC study sought to determine the effectiveness of Insect Shield-treated clothing.
+All for tick bite prevention among outdoor workers from the North Carolina Division of Water Quality (NCDWQ).

-“Insect Shield is proud to partner with the UNC Gillings School of Global Public Health on these important research projects,” said Richard Lane, president of Insect Shield.
-“We expect that the large study will corroborate the pilot study and further confirm that these treatments prevent serious tick-borne diseases like Lyme disease and Rocky Mountain spotted fever.”
+Richard added that they expect the large study will corroborate the pilot study.
+Certainly it will further confirm that these treatments prevent serious tick-borne diseases.
+Finally and like Lyme disease and Rocky Mountain spotted fever.